bat-literature/bat-literature.github.io/README.md

 Please refer to --help pages for [preston zenodo] for more information on ways to update metadata, force new versions etc.

 :warning: please use the https://sandbox.zenodo.org to test record submission workflows before using the production endpoint at https://zenodo.org . :warning:

+#### Note on BatLit content in Zenodo

+Note that after submission of Zenodo-compatible (at least at time of writing) metadata generated from a specific batlit version, Zenodo software or community editors, may choose to reformat, or otherwise change, the metadata associated with a submitted record at some point in the future.
+Due to Zenodo's design, record metadata is *not* version controlled and may change in the future and deviate from their original, immutable, BatLit version.
+In other words, BatLit associated content on Zenodo should be considered as a possibly incomplete or changed copy of the content associated with an original BatLit version.
+This is why it is recommended to use (or at least cite) the original batlit corpus when using the corpus for research purposes or automated workflows.
+The copies deposited on Zenodo are simply a trick to index BatLit without having to re-built search indexes and publicly available content repositories.

 ### Statistics